krahets/hello-algo/docs-en/chapter_data_structure/character_encoding.md

 The design of character encoding schemes in programming languages is an interesting topic involving various factors:

 - Java’s `String` type uses UTF-16 encoding, with each character occupying 2 bytes.
-This was based on the initial belief that 16 bits were sufficient to represent all possible characters, and proven incorrect later.
+This was based on the initial belief that 16 bits were sufficient to represent all possible characters and proven incorrect later.
 As the Unicode standard expanded beyond 16 bits, characters in Java may now be represented by a pair of 16-bit values, known as “surrogate pairs.”
 - JavaScript and TypeScript use UTF-16 encoding for similar reasons as Java.
 When JavaScript was first introduced by Netscape in 1995, Unicode was still in its early stages, and 16-bit encoding was sufficient to represent all Unicode characters.
 - C# uses UTF-16 encoding, largely because the .NET platform, designed by Microsoft, and many Microsoft technologies, including the Windows operating system, extensively use UTF-16 encoding.

-Due to the underestimation of character counts, these languages had to resort to using "surrogate pairs" to represent Unicode characters exceeding 16 bits.
+Due to the underestimation of character counts, these languages had to use "surrogate pairs" to represent Unicode characters exceeding 16 bits.
 This approach has its drawbacks: strings containing surrogate pairs may have characters occupying 2 or 4 bytes, losing the advantage of fixed-length encoding.
-Additionally, handling surrogate pairs adds the complexity and debugging difficulty to programming.
+Additionally, handling surrogate pairs adds complexity and debugging difficulty to programming.

 Addressing these challenges, some languages have adopted alternative encoding strategies: